-Three different studies have proposed home-based interventions to educate patients and help them manage their chronic conditions.
-All three studies claim that combining a community health approach with home visits can improve patients’ coping abilities and reduce their risk of hospitalization or asthma attacks.
+Three studies have proposed home-based interventions to educate patients and help them manage their chronic conditions.
+All three studies claim combining a community health approach with home visits can improve patients’ coping abilities and reduce their risk of hospitalization or asthma attacks.

 Community programs can also identify risk factors related to environmental and social inequities, such as stress, violence, crime, indoor smoking, asbestos at home or school, and mold.
 It is thought that identifying triggers and informing patients about them has a favorable influence on long-term health outcomes.

-Apart from lowering patient morbidity rates, the initiatives will provide long-term benefits for the millions of asthmatics in the United States, while possibly saving millions of dollars in healthcare costs by reducing emergency visits, hospitalizations, and asthma-related physician visits.
+Apart from lowering patient morbidity rates, the initiatives will provide long-term benefits for the millions of asthmatics in the United States while possibly saving millions of dollars in healthcare costs by reducing emergency visits, hospitalizations, and asthma-related physician visits.

 Get complete custom academic writing on this topic by clicking here, or read more academic writing by clicking here.